KnorrFG/dotree/README.md

 optionally with another string and a `-` in front of it, to have a name displayed in place of the bash code, or as command via the `cmd` keyword, which allows for the additional definition of variables that will be queried and then passed as env vars to the bash invocation.
+To query the input, [rustyline](https://github.com/kkawakam/rustyline) is used, and you have path completion and a history.

 An alternate form of strings are protected strings: `!"<content>"!`, in which case you can use `"` freely within the string. and in case you even need `!"` in a string, you can add any